 In Jukes, the Court of Appeal approved part of the first instance ENRC decision.
 The Court of Appeal in ENRC addressed this potential issue but felt that its conclusions were not invalidated by Jukes, on the basis that the endorsement of Andrews J’s judgment in that case had been obiter.

 Notes of interviews and the status of privilege were further considered by the High Court in R (on the application of AL) v.
 SFO.
-A judicial review was brought against the SFO for failing to pursue an anonymised company, XYZ Ltd, for non-compliance with its DPA through not disclosing the full interview notes, having instead accepted oral proffers.
-The SFO’s position was that there was no need to obtain the interview notes because XYZ’s claims of privilege were ‘not obviously wrong’, and that it had exercised legitimate prosecutorial discretion in accepting the oral proffers.
+A judicial review was brought against the SFO for failing to pursue Sarclad Ltd (initially anonymised as XYZ Ltd), for non-compliance with its DPA through not disclosing the full interview notes, having instead accepted oral proffers.
+The SFO’s position was that there was no need to obtain the interview notes because the company’s claims of privilege were ‘not obviously wrong’, and that it had exercised legitimate prosecutorial discretion in accepting the oral proffers.
 In the judgment, the SFO was criticised for (among other things) its failure to challenge the assertion of privilege and require the notes in circumstances where it believed the material not to be privileged.
 It was found that, even if the assertion of privilege could be made out (which, in light of recent case law, the court said was not supported), by providing oral summaries the privilege had been waived.
-The judgment noted the SFO’s failure to fully consider whether to require XYZ to waive privilege over the notes, given its contractual duty to co-operate under the DPA, and whether privilege had been waived, even on a limited basis.
+The judgment noted the SFO’s failure to fully consider whether to require Sarclad to waive privilege over the notes, given its contractual duty to co-operate under the DPA, and whether privilege had been waived, even on a limited basis.

 At the time of writing and in the absence of any further judicial interpretation, those conducting internal investigations should therefore be conscious that a claim to privilege of records of interviews with those outside the client group could be subject to challenge, notwithstanding the helpful decision of the Court of Appeal in ENRC, and whether a claim to privilege will be successful will depend on the facts of each case.
 Where the records could be said to form part of the lawyer’s working papers in the context of advice, a claim to legal advice privilege would be strengthened if the notes contained sufficient legal analysis, assessment as to relevance and the ‘tenor’ of the legal advice.
 Legal advice privilege will also attach to material that forms part of the continuum of the lawyer–client communications even where those documents do not expressly seek or convey legal advice.
 For litigation privilege to apply, however, litigation must be in reasonable contemplation, and the dominant purpose of the interviews must be the conduct of that litigation.
 This will depend on the facts of the case, but where litigation is in contemplation, this should be documented to assist in defending any challenge to a claim for privilege.